-- a) Course Description: The purpose of this course is to provide the student with an introduction to the basic principles of diesel engines and systems. - b) Course Learning Outcomes: The student will describe the history of diesel engines and diesel systems and their evolution; demonstrate knowledge of the basic principles of diesel systems and engines and how they function; and utilize precision instruments to diagnose and repair basic systems and engines. - c) Course Competencies: This course uses established industry competencies.
-Upon completion of this course the student must demonstrate the ability to: - i) Describe the history and evolution of diesel engines and sub-systems. - ii) Explain how the basic principles of diesel systems and engines can be applied to different types of diesel engine makes, configurations, and applications. - iii) Use industry standard computers and precision equipment to diagnose and repair the basic systems and engines. iv) Locate pertinent service information on computer based manuals. - d) Academic Integrity: (see current college catalog for policy).
+- a) Course Description: The purpose of this course is to provide the student with an introduction to how to successfully troubleshoot, diagnose, and repair Hydraulic Systems at an Advanced Level. - b) Course Learning Outcomes: The student understands how to successfully troubleshoot, diagnose, and repair Hydraulic Systems. - c) Course Competencies: This course uses established industry competencies.
+Upon completion of this course the student must demonstrate the ability to: i.
+Troubleshoot Hydraulic Systems ii.
+Show you can rebuild Hydraulic parts iii.
+Show you can successfully read Hydraulic Schematics - d) Academic Integrity: (see current college catalog for policy).
 Cheating or plagiarism will result in immediate disciplinary action per the college's policy. - e) SCANS and Foundation Skills: C1 through C20 and F1 through F17.
 A description of these SCANS skills is incorporated in this syllabus for reference. - f) Verification of Workplace Competencies: All graduating students in the diesel service technology program will have a comprehensive, exit review exam administered in order to comply with the state requirement for a "capstone learning experience".